AaronL1011/The_Lady_Fern/README.md

 - Adding listings to carts.
 - Purchasing listings.

+Views will be required for each page a user will see, eg. Landing Page, Item Views, Cart Views, Account Views etc.

 Third Party services are also required such as:
 - Devise: User account creation and authentication.
 - Stripe: Transaction processing and encryption.